SayedNadim/Image-Quality-Evaluation-Metrics/README.md

 Pull requests and corrections/suggestions will be cordially appreciated.

-### *Inception Score is not correct owing to buggy implementation.
+### *Inception Score is not correct.
 I will check and confirm.
 Other metrics are ok!*

 ### Please Note